guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 ## Contributing (new)

-_To make your own awesome list (or to make a general list where everyone can contribute to) on GitHub from this template, read [contributing.md](https://github.com/guillaume-chevalier/awesome-deep-learning-resources/blob/master/contributing.md) carefully.
+_To make your own awesome list (or to make a general list where everyone can contribute to) on GitHub from this template, please read [contributing.md](https://github.com/guillaume-chevalier/awesome-deep-learning-resources/blob/master/contributing.md) carefully.
 I might then link to your list right here in this [Contributing](#contributing) section, provided that you follow the guidelines._